tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   ![SQLAlchemy URL structure](Images/sqlalchemy_url.png)

-* To retrieve data from the database, we first need to define a SQL query that fetches the data we want..
+* To retrieve data from the database, we first need to define a SQL query that fetches the data we want.
 In this example, all the rows from the `owners` table are retrieved.

   ```python
   query = "SELECT * FROM owners;"